TFAGaming/Homestead/docs/Others/Experimental.md

 !!! warning

-    Experimental features are newly added features that haven't been tested in all examples, or must be added, but contain some bugs.
+    Experimental features are newly added features that haven't been tested in all examples or must be added but contain some bugs.

-    If your server is very active and have a lot of players, we recommend you to turn off experimental features.
+    If your server is very active and has a lot of players, we recommend you turn off experimental features.

 In **config.yml**, there is a unique key to enable Experimental features: